 That would make no sense if the expression to the left of -< involves the bound variable x.
-More generally, the expression to the left of -< may not involve any local variable, i.e. a which is equivalent to so in this case the arrow must belong to the ArrowApply class.
+More generally, the expression to the left of -< may not involve any local variable, i.e. a variable bound in the current arrow abstraction.
+For such a situation there is a variant -<<, as in which is equivalent to so in this case the arrow must belong to the ArrowApply class.
 Such an arrow is equivalent to a monad, so if you're using this form you may find a monadic formulation more convenient.